Chloé Paquet: Personal life

+Chloe Paquet is the cousin of professional tennis players Valentin Vacherot, Arthur Rinderknech, and Benjamin Balleret, and the niece of Virginie Paquet.

 Career

-2010–2013: Early career
+2010–2013: ITF debut

 Paquet made her debut on the ITF Women's Circuit in March 2010 at the $10k tournament held in Gonesse, France; she only played the tournament's singles event, losing in the second qualifying round.
 She played five tournaments on the 2010 ITF Women's Circuit.

-She made her WTA Tour singles debut at the WTA Premier 2011 Open GdF Suez; as a wildcard, she lost in the first qualifying round to Michaela Pochabová.

-2014: Grand Slam doubles debut
+2014–15: Grand Slam doubles debut

-Paquet made her Grand Slam debut at the 2014 French Open in women's doubles; she and her partner Alix Collombon had received a wildcard for the main draw and they lost in the first round to the third-seeded Russian pair of Ekaterina Makarova and Elena Vesnina.
+Paquet made her Grand Slam debut at the 2014 French Open in doubles with partner Alix Collombon having received a main draw wildcard, but lost in the first round to third seeds Ekaterina Makarova and Elena Vesnina.

-2015: Grand Slam qualifying debut

-Her Grand Slam singles debut in qualifying came at the 2015 French Open, after receiving a singles qualifying wildcard; in the qualifying event, she defeated fellow French player Lou Brouleau in the first round, before losing to Paula Kania in the second.
+Her Grand Slam singles debut came at the 2015 French Open, after receiving a singles qualifying wildcard, she defeated fellow French player Lou Brouleau in the first round, before losing to Paula Kania in the second of qualifying.

+2016–17: WTA Tour and Major singles debuts

-2016: WTA Tour singles debut
+Paquet qualified to make her WTA Tour singles main-draw debut at the 2016 Copa Colsanitas, but lost to Anne Schäfer.
 Paquet participated in another Grand Slam qualifying competition, after receiving again a wildcard at the 2016 French Open.
-She made her WTA Tour singles main-draw debut at the 2016 Copa Colsanitas, after winning two qualifying matches; she lost in the first round of the main draw to Anne Schäfer.

-2017: Grand Slam debut at the French Open and first win

-At the Mexican Open, Paquet played just her second career WTA Tour singles main-draw match; after winning two qualifying matches, but she lost in the first round of the main draw to No. 7 seed Lesia Tsurenko.
+At the 2017 Mexican Open, she played her second career WTA Tour singles main-draw match; after winning two qualifying matches, but she lost in the first round of the main draw to No. 7 seed Lesia Tsurenko.

-Paquet made her Grand Slam singles main-draw debut at the French Open after receiving a singles main-draw wildcard.
-Coming into that tournament ranked only 260th in the world in the WTA singles rankings, she upset 44th-ranked Kristýna Plíšková in the first round before losing to No. 28 seed, Caroline Garcia, in the second.
+Paquet made her Grand Slam singles main-draw debut at the 2017 French Open after receiving a wildcard.
+Ranked as world No. 260, she defeated 44th ranked Kristýna Plíšková in the first round before losing to 28th seed, Caroline Garcia, in the second.
 Paquet's win over Plíšková was the first WTA Tour singles main-draw win of her career.

-2019: First WTA semifinal
+2019–2023: First WTA semifinal

-Paquet reached her first career semifinal on the WTA Tour in Strasbourg, losing to fourth seed Caroline Garcia in the semifinal.
+Paquet reached her first career semifinal on the WTA Tour in Strasbourg, losing to fourth seed Caroline Garcia.

-2021: Top 150 debut

-At the Australian Open, Paquet qualified for the first time in her career for a Grand Slam championship.
+At the 2021 Australian Open, Paquet qualified for the first time at the event, but lost to fellow qualifier Mayar Sherif in the first round.

-She received her fifth consecutive wildcard for a direct main-draw entry into the French Open.
-At the same major, in doubles, she reached the third round as a wildcard pair, partnering compatriot Clara Burel.

-She reached a new career-high singles ranking of world No. 122, on 8 November 2021.

-2022: Wimbledon debut
+Partnering compatriot Clara Burel, she reached the doubles third round at the 2021 French Open.

-Paquet made her Wimbledon debut, losing to Irina Bara in the first round.
+In 2022, Paquet made her Wimbledon debut, losing to Irina Bara in the first round.

-2023: First WTA 125 final

-Paquet reached her first WTA 125-level final at the Open Angers Arena Loire, losing to compatriot Clara Burel in the final.
+Paquet reached her first WTA 125 final at the 2023 Open Angers Arena Loire, losing to Clara Burel in three sets.